Bune Information

 The array of depictions and descriptions of Bune, ranging from the ominous and foreboding images in grimoires to later symbolic attributes and associations, paint a broader picture of Her powers and presence.

-What becomes clear, are the varied physical descriptions that have both fascinated and confounded occultists – the evolution and consistency of Her imagery across timelines is faciniating.
+What becomes clear, are the varied physical descriptions that have both enticed and confounded occultists – the evolution and consistency of Her imagery across timelines is fascinating.

 Symbolic attributes such as animals, colors, and elements offer us insight into the deeper meaning behind Bune’s influence and how these characteristics reinforce Her roles in the metaphysical hierarchy.